bmaupin/takeout-hangouts-vs-chat/README.md

 99.41% Hangouts messages in Chat
 ```

 It looks like nearly all the messages from Hangouts were transferred to Chat.
+(While I no longer care to check at this point, I remember that Hangouts registered separate messages when a call began and ended, whereas for Chat this was just one message, so that alone might account for the difference.)

 **However,** images, videos, and other media in Hangouts messages may not have been transferred: